billthefarmer/diary/README.md

 * Entries saved in plain text files
 * Browse entries
-* English, Catalan, Spanish and Japanese
+* English, Catalan, Spanish, Japanese and German
 * Choice of date picker calendars
 * Diary entries may use markdown formatting